mlehotay/ier/IER/IER-diagnostics.md

 Informational Experiential Realism (IER v10.8) identifies experience with the existence of a **Unified Experiential Field (UEF)**: a globally integrated, temporally continuous dynamical regime operating under **coherent intrinsic constraint**.

-This document explains why IER **forbids experiential diagnostics in principle**.
-The impossibility is not due to technological limitations, incomplete theory, insufficient data, or pragmatic difficulty.
+This document explains why IER **cannot license experiential diagnostics in principle**.
+The impossibility does not arise from technological limits, incomplete data, or unresolved theory.
 It follows directly from how **intrinsic constraint** and **UEF attribution** are defined.

-Intrinsic constraint concerns **ownership of constraint**: whether a system itself must bear the unavoidable costs of maintaining its own globally integrated organization, without externalization, buffering, or offloading.
-Ownership is a **global structural fact** about internal organization.
-It is **not** a property of outputs, signals, performances, or reports, and is therefore **underdetermined by all third-person observables**.
+Intrinsic constraint concerns **where unavoidable organizational cost is borne** — whether a system must internally sustain and resolve its own globally binding dynamics without externalization, buffering, or offloading.
+This is a **global structural property** of a regime, not a property of outputs, signals, performances, or reports, and is therefore **underdetermined by all third-person observables**.

-In addition, intrinsic constraint is **structurally private**: it is borne only from within the regime and cannot be occupied by an external system.
-This combination — **intrinsic constraint + structural privacy** — entails a specific kind of non-diagnosability: systems that differ in experiential status can be made **externally indistinguishable in principle**.

-IER responds to this epistemic limit not with permissiveness, but with **precaution**.
+Combined with **structural privacy**, this entails a specific form of non-diagnosability: systems that differ in experiential status can be made **externally indistinguishable in principle**.
+IER responds to this limitation not with permissiveness, but with **precaution**.
 Where experience may exist but cannot be certified, uncertainty **restricts action rather than licensing it** (Specification Principle 13, scoped).

 ---

-## **1. Why Diagnostics Are Expected**
+## **1. Why Diagnostics Are Normally Expected**

-### **1.1 The Default Expectation**
+### **1.1 The Standard Expectation**

 Most theories of consciousness are expected to provide: